Economic history of the United Kingdom: Long-term favourable impact

-O'Brien examines the long-term economic impact of the wars, 1793–1815, and finds them generally favourable, except for damage to the working class.
+O'Brien examines the long-term economic impact of the wars of 1793–1815, and finds them generally favourable, except for damage to the working class.
 The economy was not damaged by the diversion of manpower to the army and navy; in terms of destruction and enforced transfer of national wealth, Britain came out ahead.
 British control of the oceans proved optimal in creating a liberal free-trade global economy, and helped Britain gain the lion's share of the world's carrying trade and financial support services.
 The effects were positive for agriculture and most industries, apart from construction.
 The rate of capital formation was slowed somewhat and national income perhaps would have grown even faster without war.
 The most negative impact was a drop in living standards for the urban working classes.

 19th century

-19th century Britain was the world's richest and most advanced economy while 19th century Ireland experienced the worst famine in Europe in that century.
+19th century Britain was the world's richest and most advanced economy, while 19th century Ireland experienced the worst famine in Europe in that century.
 Real GDP per person almost doubled in the 90 years between 1780 and 1870, when it reached $3263 per capita.
 This was one third greater than GDP per person in the United States, and 70% more than both France and Germany.
-The economy was the most industrialized in the world, with one-third of the population employed in manufacturing by 1870 (concurrently one-sixth of the workforce in the United States was employed in manufacturing).
+The economy was the most industrialised in the world, with one-third of the population employed in manufacturing by 1870 (concurrently one-sixth of the workforce in the United States was employed in manufacturing).
 The level of quantifiable steam power (in both industry and railroad travel), was gauged at 7,600 hp in 1880, only excelled by the United States.
-Urbanization was so intense that by 1901 80% of the British population lived in towns.
+Urbanisation was so intense that by 1901 80% of the British population lived in towns.
 The number of towns with a population over 50,000 reached 32 between 1847 and 1850, double that of Germany and almost five times that of the United States.
 By 1901 there were 74 British towns which met the 50,000 minimum threshold.